Sure, we’ve all heard of ramen.

 Hakata Tenjin: Try tonkostsu on a budget, prices range from 500-1,000 yen.

 Raion Ramen: Casual ramen house on Tokyo’s west side.
 700 yen and up.

 Stamina Ramen: A hidden gem in the Kichijoji neighborhood frequented by locals (so you know it’s good) and just 500 yen a pop!

 While a 500-yen bowl of ramen fits nicely within a cheapo budget, keep in mind that Michelin star- or Bib Gourmand-rated restaurants serve up ramen dishes for sometimes only a few hundred yen more—and usually no more than 1,200 yen.
 There are currently two ramen restaurants with the coveted star, one being Tsuta in Sugamo.
 You can check out the restaurants that made the Bib Gourmand list here.

-And if you want options all under one roof, make your way to Tokyo Station’s Ramen Alley.
+And if you want options all under one roof, make your way to Tokyo Station’s Ramen Alley or Shinagawa Shinatatsu Ramen Street.
 A range of ramen, from classic to tsukemen (“dipping noodles”), to even vegan, are all within a few steps of each other.